Life insurance may seem impossible for those with a criminal record, particularly a felony. But is it that difficult? Let’s learn.

 Why Insurance Companies Balk at Covering Felons?

-Getting life insurance when you have been convicted of a felony may not make sense to some individuals.
-This is especially true if the felony was an isolated incident and seemingly not related to the risk of you passing away.
+Getting life insurance when convicted of a felony may not make sense to some individuals.
+This is especially true if the felony was an isolated incident seemingly unrelated to the risk of you passing away.

 For example, being convicted of theft may seemingly present no danger to your life compared to having a medical condition.